 Making Italian meringue

 What’s special about the Italian meringue is that it’s quite a stable foam, however, it is not as stable as a meringue that has been baked in the oven.
-So it will actually collapse slowly over time, which is exactly what happend after I left it in the fridge for a week.
+So it will actually collapse slowly over time.

-An Italian meringue will probably have some denatured proteins, however, by far not all proteins will have denatured.
+An Italian meringue will probably have some denatured proteins because of the hot sugar syrup.
+However, the proteins are not permanently set in place.
 This means though that even though the meringue might collapse over time since the air bubbles slowly leave, you can restore this by whipping it up again!

 So the trick to revive the Italian meringue is actually really simple: Put your Italian meringue in a stand mixer and turn on the whip on a high speed.
 Don’t worry if the meringue collapses at first.
-Whipping it will actually take out all the air that’s still in there!
-Just keep on whipping at this point in time, after 5-10 minutes you will see it coming up again.
+Whipping it will initially take out all the air that’s still in there!
+Just keep on whipping at this point in time.
+After 5-10 minutes you will see it coming up again.
 You will have restructured all the proteins around the freshly made air bubbles and it will stay stable for a couple of days again.

 Problem solved!
 No need to throw out this smooth delicacy, just add it to your pie again.